informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

   - `.asset-permission` can be added to validate whether the user can download the asset before a download is attempted.

   - `.external-link` can be added to show a notification to the user when they are being navigated away from chaise for external links and assets hosted elsewhere.

+  - `.chaise-word-break-all` can be added to download buttons that have a very long filename in `compact` contexts.
+It will force the content to be broken into multiple lines.
+Make sure to also add a `min-width` to the column header, otherwise the column might become very narrow.

 Example:
 ```html